antlr/antlr4/doc/getting-started.md

 ## Getting started the easy way using antlr4-tools

 To play around with ANTLR without having to worry about installing it and the Java needed to execute it, use [antlr4-tools](https://github.com/antlr/antlr4-tools).
 The only requirement is Python3, which is typically installed on all developer machines on all operating systems.
+(See below for Windows issue.)

 ```bash
 $ pip install antlr4-tools